EternityForest/AnyoneCanDoIt/MechanicalDesign.md

 Anything that can't be tweaked and adjusted freely should be done with some sort of guide, transferring the responsibility for precision from ourselves, to the guide itself.

+## Fear the cantilever

+A cantilever is a beam supported at only one end, such as the plank that a dirty pirate might walk.
+These have mani applications, but also cause lots of issuss.
+They are essentially a lever creating torque on the attachment point.
+Think of how much force you can apply with a torque wrench or pry bar.

+### Spans supoprted on both ends
+These are also a common source of issues.
+A taut clothesline will have way more force than a loose one.
+In fact, more than the actual weight on it, somehow.

 ## Stress Concentration